2020: Cape Sōya 宗谷岬 – Cape Sata 佐多岬

 Andrew Marshall, long-time British resident of Japan adds:

-“About your proposed trip in 2018 from Soya to Sata, what time of year were you planning to do this?
+“About your proposed trip… from Soya to Sata, what time of year were you planning to do this?
 Japan has high humidity and high heat from June to September which will really affect your cycling.
 Another not inconsiderable factor is the typhoon season that also kicks off around the same time.

 A bunch of people worthwhile contacting is Half-Fast Cycling as committed a bunch of cycling lunatics as you could hope to meet.
 Their collective experience will be able to advise on routes etc. – your map on your page takes you along R4 a major route from Tokyo to the north, it’s unpleasant to drive and would be hell to cycle.
 Single digit roads should mostly be avoided due to heavy traffic.
 Don’t count on convenient drink vending machines in country areas.
 Convenience stores are ubiquitous but more sparse in the countryside unless there’s a village, town or other reason for them.